DockYard/ember-in-viewport/README.md

   Default: `1`

   This value determines the degree of sensitivity (in `px`) in which a DOM element is considered to have scrolled into the viewport.
 For example, if you set `viewportScrollSensitivity` to `10`, the `didScroll{...}` hooks would only fire if the scroll was greater than `10px`.
+Only applicable if IntersectionObserver and rAF are not applied.

 - `viewportRefreshRate: number`